mckainc/DnDeityS/docs.md

      "password": the password of the user to be updated "email": the email of the user to be updated
 #####    Return types
-     "200": json containing the newly created "UserId", "UserName", "UserPassword", and "Email"
+     "200": the id of the user
 ### "user/[username]"
 #####    Method: GET
 #####    Request-Type: application/json